 Nancy Fang Liu, MD

 Dr. Liu completed her residency at Stanford.
-She started her interest in underserved populations and global health while as a college student studying rural medicine access in India and was able to complete a rotation at the Indian Health Service during medical school.
+She started her interest in underserved populations and global health while as a college student studying rural medicine access in India More and was able to complete a rotation at the Indian Health Service during medical school.
 She is excited to tailor her medical training in a way that values cultural understanding and equity in the setting of healthcare.

 Natasha Steele, MD